How Not To Murder Your Business Partner

 Anyone facing this prospect will know that they are not alone.
-There is a long list of unhappy business partnerships, most ended acrimoniously, few emerged unscathed, the fall-out can years, decades or even a lifetime.
+There is a long list of unhappy business partnerships, most ended acrimoniously, few emerged unscathed and the fall-out can years, decades or even a lifetime.

-Of the more well-known partnerships, Rolls and Royce hated each other, Bill Gates and Paul Allen went their separate ways in circumstances that have never been fully explained, Martha Stewart ended up 'buying out' her first business partner Norma Collier.
+Of the more high profile partnerships, Rolls and Royce hated each other, Bill Gates and Paul Allen went their separate ways in circumstances that have never been fully explained, Martha Stewart ended up 'buying out' her first business partner Norma Collier.

 So what to do when things go wrong?
 Is it possible to turn things around?
 And at what point do you say enough is enough?

 When things go wrong

 Many people stuck in an unhappy business partnership ask themselves: 'if we didn’t argue so much, would the company would be more successful?'
 Or another scary thought, 'is this tension the creative grit we need?'

 But a business partnership is no different from any other relationship; it does not need to be a Darwinian struggle; respect, kindness and compassion is not a career bonus, it is your starting point for running a successful business.

 Being in a business partnership, relationship boundaries may feel blurred at times, all parts of yourself will be transparent, there will be no hiding.

 This can be a very different experience from being an employee, and many people who decide to set up their own business do so because they have become frustrated with some of the strictures of working that way.